tamaskis/fixed_point_iteration-MATLAB/README.md

         1.0000

-*NOTE: More complex examples are also provided in "Fixed-Point Iteration - MATLAB Implementation" and "EXAMPLES.m".*
+*NOTE: More complex examples are also provided in "Fixed-Point Iteration - MATLAB Implementation.pdf" and "EXAMPLES.m".*